caseybarajas/HakPak/README.md

 1. Power on the system by connecting the battery pack
 2. Wait approximately 60 seconds for boot sequence
-3. Connect to the HackPack WiFi network (default SSID: `HackPack`)
+3. Connect to the hakpak WiFi network (default SSID: `hakpak`)
    - Default password: `pentestallthethings`
-4. Access the web interface at `http://hackpack.local` or `http://192.168.4.1`
+4. Access the web interface at `http://hakpak.local` or `http://192.168.4.1`

 ### Web Interface